 Is there a place where my child can go so I can experience wiggle free worship?

 Yes.
 We have supervised child care available for toddlers and younger children.
 Following the children’s sermon (about a quarter of the way through the service) a volunteer will lead the children out to the children’s area, located across the hall from the sanctuary.

 What about Sunday School?

-We have Sunday school for all ages prior to worship at 9:00.
+We have Sunday school for all ages following worship at 10:15.